 They’ve been arguing about it for centuries.
-No one knows who is right but it is safe to say that at least two out of three of them are wrong.
+Of course, no one can be sure who is correct, but it’s safe to say that at least two out of the three religions are wrong.

 10. Aphrodite, Goddess of Love versus Madonna

-No, I’m not talking about Madonna the music singer with the hit song Like a Virgin.
+I’m not talking about Madonna, the famous singer with the hit song Like a Virgin.

-11. The Twelve Olympians versus Twelve Apostles
+12. The Twelve Olympians versus Twelve Apostles

 Pin it … Share it